dfamonteiro/blog/blog/content/posts/f1nigami.md

     <figcaption>Scorigami cultural impact</figcaption>
 </figure>

-Nowadays it's a massive deal when a scorigami happens in an american football game[^1], to the point it might even be [mentioned on the official NFL broadcast](https://www.youtube.com/watch?v=16VXdbigeqM)!
+Nowadays it's a massive deal[^1] when a scorigami happens in an american football game, to the point it might even be [mentioned on the official NFL broadcast](https://www.youtube.com/watch?v=16VXdbigeqM)!
+But as more of a Formula 1 fan myself I kept wondering: how cool would it be if we had scorigamis in F1?

 [^1]: Ok I might be slightly exagerating, but don't let facts get in the way of a good story!

+## The hunt for a good scorigami statistic for Formula 1

+Formula 1 is very different from NFL, and that means that we need to put more thought into what a F1 scorigami should look like.

+We have to consider how often these scorigamis happen - if they happen too often the pool of available scorigamis will be exhausted too quickly, but if they don't happen often enough people lose interest on them.
+The goal we should strive towards is a rate of single-digit scorigamis per year, so that the threat of a scorigami occuring in any given Grand Prix is ever-present.

+Other factors to keep in mind: these scorigamis should be easy to calculate and understand by the average F1 fan, and they should be able to happen in every Grand Prix[^2].
+The possibility of cursed scorigamis should also exist: things that will either never happen again, or would take divine intervention to happen again.

+[^2]: It's [perfectly possible to create scorigamis from things such as the drivers standings](https://www.instagram.com/reel/C1CoIXCRM3J/), but consider this: is it that fun to have to wait for the end of the season to check if you have a scorigami or not?

+Taking all of this into consideration, I have an idea:

+## My proposal: points scored per team over a Grand Prix weekend